wqking/eventpp/doc/anydata.md

 class AnyData;
 ```

 `AnyData` requires one constant template parameter.
 It's the max size of the underlying types.
-Any data types can be used to construct `AnyData`, as long as the data type size is not larger than `maxSize`.
-If it's larger, compile time error is produced.
+Any data types with any data size can be used to construct `AnyData`.
+If the data size is not larger than `maxSize`, the data is stored inside `AnyData`.
+If it's larger, the data is stored on the heap with dynamic allocation.
 `AnyData` uses at least `maxSize` bytes, even if the underlying data is only 1 byte long.
 So `AnyData` might use slightly more memory than the shared pointer solution, but also may not, because shared pointer solution has other memory overhead.

-<a id="a3_3"></a>
 ### Use AnyData in EventQueue, the simplest but not recommend way

 `AnyData` can be used as the callback arguments in EventQueue.